jessekelighine/vindent.nvim/README.md

 ### Block-wise Motions

-`vindent.nvim` provides two types of text objects:
+`vindent.nvim` provides two types of *block-wise* motions:

 | Motion            | Description                                         |
 | :---              | :---                                                |
 | `BlockMotion`     | move to the previous/next text block of same indent |
 | `BlockEdgeMotion` | move to the beginning/end of current text block     |

-All motions and objects that work *block-wise* need to know how to define a text block.
-Specifically, they need to understand what kinds of lines act as "boundaries" for a text block.
+All motions and [objects](#text-objects) that operate *block-wise* need to know how to define a text block.
+Specifically, they need to know what kinds of lines act as "boundaries" for a text block.
 This is configured using a `BlockOpts` table, which is passed to functions like `BlockMotion`, `BlockEdgeMotion`, and `Object`.
-The table includes two boolean options:
+The table contains two boolean fields:

 - `skip_empty_lines`: whether to *skip* empty lines when searching for boundaries.
 - `skip_more_indented_lines`: whether to *skip* lines with more indentation when searching for boundaries.

-You can use predefined `BlockOpts` tables like `strict`, `contiguous`, and `loose`, as shown in the [quick start](#installation-and-quick-start) section.
+You can use predefined `BlockOpts` tables like `strict`, `contiguous`, and `loose` as shown in the [quick start](#installation-and-quick-start) section.
 See example below.

 #### Block-wise Motions: Examples